 Discursive Durability: discourses define conditions of possibility, making some ways of ordering webs of relations easier and others difficult or impossible

-And then here are some features of what Law calls the New Material Semiotic a more “polytheistic” version of ANT that he groups under the Deluezian heading Diaspora.
-Interestingly he cites (???) as offering one of the earliest critiques of ANT, from a feminist perspective.
+And then here are some features of what Law calls the New Material Semiotic a more “polytheistic” version of ANT that he groups under the Deleuzian heading Diaspora.
+Interestingly he cites Star (1990) as offering one of the earliest critiques of ANT, from a feminist perspective.

 Performativity: the social is not constructed, it is enacted or performed, and its in these performances that they can be understood and studied.

 Multiplicity: a given phenomenon can be understood as a confluence of practices, that aren’t different perspectives on the same phenomenon, but are actually different practices that may be coordinated for some duration Mol (2002).
 Aside: it’s kind of interesting that Mol has been one of the points of connection between my independent study on practice theory and my ethnographic methods class this semester.

 Fluidity: the ability of objects and practices to mutate, change shape, reconfigure and persist.

 Realities and Goods: networks create multiple overlapping ethical realities

 To describe the real is always an ethically charged act.
 But, and this is the crucial point, the two are only partially connected: goods and reals cannot be reduced to each other.
 An act of political will can never, by itself, overturn the endless and partially connected webs that enact the real.
 Deconstruction is not enough.
 Indeed, it is trivial (Latour, 2004).
 The conclusion is inescapable: as we write we have a simultaneous responsibility both to the real and to the good.
 Such is the challenge faced by this diasporic material semiotics.
 To create and recreate ways of working in and on the real while simultaneously working well in and on the good.